TackyTortoise/tackytortoise.github.io/_posts/2022-06-24-common-slacker-issues.md

 you are probably missing debug symbols.

 Debug symbols allow you to get a correct callstack for engine code, so you can exactly know where things went wrong.
 You can install these through the epic games launcher, when modifying your engine install.
-To do this go to `options` of the engine version you want the symbols for:
+To do this go to the `Options` of the engine version you want the symbols for:
 {:refdef: style="text-align: center;"}
 ![Engine options](/assets/commonissues/engine_options.png)
 {: refdef}